 News agency falsely reports statement concerning non-believers and salvation.
 Summary: Under the headline “Nonbelievers Too Can Be Saved, Says Pope,” Zenit International News Agency gave an indifferentist spin to Pope Benedict XVI’s Wednesday audience of November 30.
 “Nonbelievers Too Can … Continue reading

 Our congregation is a de facto private association of the faithful (in accord with canon 299 §1).
 We have a priest in residence offering Holy Mass and hearing confessions with the requisite faculties from the Bishop of Manchester, New Hampshire.
-(See … Continue reading
+(Update: … Continue reading

 “Most beloved brothers, you have left the world behind and have taken refuge in God.” — from the profession ceremony On Tuesday, October 11, 2005, our community had the great joy of witnessing the religious profession of two brothers: